Environmental Science, Professional Science Master Option, MS

 - ENVR 5303 Issues in Sustainability: 3 credits.
 (Taught only in Fall semester.)

 - ENVR 5123 Environmental Problem Analysis: 3 credits.
 (Taught only in Spring semester.)

 - ENVR 5510 Environmental Management Internship: 3 credits.
-Prerequisite: 5503 and consent of advisor.
+Prerequisite: Consent of advisor.

-Graduate students in the Environmental Management PSM complete 33 credit hours which include 12 hours of required core courses (see below), approved science electives, and an internship that requires spending 240 hours with a company or organization approved by their committee.
+Graduate students in the Environmental Management PSM complete 33 credit hours which include 9 hours of required core courses, approved science electives, and an internship that requires spending 240 hours with a company or organization approved by their committee.
 In lieu of a thesis, the student completes an internship.
 This experience equips students with practical, hands-on experience for their careers.

 The Advisory Committee will consist of at least two departments and least two different